Midnights: Release and promotion

-The lead single, "Anti-Hero", was released on October 21, 2022.
+"Anti-Hero" was released as the album's lead single on October 21, 2022.
 In the United States, it became the best-selling song of 2022 and made Swift the first artist to have a number-one song on the Radio Songs chart in the 2000s, 2010s, and 2020s decades.
 "Bejeweled" and "Question...?" were released for limited-time digital download exclusively through Swift's website on October 25.
-Republic Records released "Lavender Haze" to US radio as the second single on November 29, 2022, and "Karma" as the third on May 1, 2023.
+"Snow on the Beach" was issued to US triple-A radio as a single on November 7, 2022, followed by the US pop radio releases of "Lavender Haze" on November 29, 2022, and "Karma" on May 1, 2023.
 A remix of "Karma" featuring the rapper Ice Spice was released on May 26, 2023.
-On the Billboard Hot 100, "Anti-Hero" reached number one, and both "Lavender Haze" and "Karma" peaked at number two.
+On the US Billboard Hot 100, "Anti-Hero" reached number one, "Lavender Haze" and "Karma" both peaked at number two, and "Snow on the Beach" charted at number four.

 The promotional rollout of Midnights received media commentary.
 Unterberger and Slate's Chris Molanphy described it as a middle ground between a traditional album rollout and the surprise-release strategy of Folklore and Evermore.
 Molanphy argued that Midnights employed an optimal promotion for every consumption metric: the multiple CD and LP offers would boost physical sales, the limited-time download tracks would increase digital sales, and the surprise 3am Edition release would prompt higher streams.
 The fact that there were no pre-release singles prompted speculation on the album's sound and content, and the TikTok video series prompted Swift's fans to interpret possible Easter eggs, heightening the anticipation for the album.

 To support Midnights and her other albums, Swift embarked on the Eras Tour, which she described as a retrospective journey through her "musical eras".
 Running from March 2023 to December 2024, the tour spanned 149 dates and visited five continents.
 It became the first concert tour to gross over $1 billion, totaling $2 billion, the highest-grossing in history.
 During the run of the tour, a Til Dawn Edition of Midnights containing the bonus track "Hits Different" was released to digital platforms, and a Late Night Edition containing the bonus track "You're Losing Me" was sold as concert–exclusive merchandise starting from the East Rutherford show on May 26, 2023.